maheshbasnet089/tapShare/readme.md

 ## Upcoming Features

-- Facility of pasting code and sharing it too realtime
+- Facility of pasting code and sharing it realtime
 - Establish secure shell connection (ssh) realtime between sender and receiver
-- Help centre
-- Apk version is launching soon
+- PWA is coming soon

 ## Support